chiemerieokorie/chiemerieokorie/README.md

 ## 👋 Hey there, I'm Chiemerie, but you can call me Chief! 👑

 ### About Me
 I'm a seasoned software engineer with a passion for crafting innovative solutions using React, Expo/React Native, and Django.
-With over 5 years of hands-on experience in the tech industry, I thrive on pushing the boundaries of what's possible and creating seamless user experiences.
+I thrive on pushing the boundaries of what's possible and creating seamless user experiences.

 ### What I Bring to the Table
 - **React Enthusiast**: I live and breathe React!
 Whether it's building dynamic web applications or sleek mobile interfaces with React Native, I'm always up for the challenge.